-The FMCSA recently updated its regulations regarding the pre-2000 vehicle ELD mandate exemption.
+The FMCSA recently updated its regulations regarding the pre-2000 vehicle ELD exemption.

 Previously, vehicles with pre-2000 manufacturing dates were exempt from installing ELDs.
 The manufacturing date of the truck is determined based on its vehicle identification number (VIN), which is usually located in its chassis.

-However, the FMCSA recently changed this basis of exemption into vehicles that are equipped with pre-2000 model year engines instead.
+However, the FMCSA recently changed this basis of ELD exemption to vehicles that are equipped with pre-2000 model-year engines instead.